Exortions/SkyBlock/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Hypixel SkyBlock, a Minecraft gamemode, is a very interesting gamemode, with crazy new features, an economy (even a rip-off stock market), armor, weapons, abilities, bosses, and more!
+Hypixel SkyBlock, a Minecraft game, is a very interesting new take on the Minecraft experience.
+With crazy new features, an economy (even a rip-off stock market), custom armor, weapons, abilities, bosses, and more!
 It's revolutionized the Minecraft experience, and is very fun to play around in.
 Me (Itchs), and a friend (OptimusChen) decided to create this Hypixel SkyBlock Remake as a fun side-project (Though, now it has become our main project).
 The goal of this project is to replicate the Hypixel SkyBlock experience as much as possible.

 Here's why:
 * Because sometimes it isn't fun to play the real game (Mostly because nothing is fun if you can't cheat)